jimgtchou/Hasami/README.md

 ```

 ## TODO
+1. Price display under `playing` on bot.
+2. Improved discord printing.
-1. Support for more exchanges.
+3. Support for more exchanges.
-2. Switch to v2.0 of bittrex api.
+4. Move to v2.0 of bittrex api.
-3. Support for other trading tools.
-4. Price display under `playing` on bot.
-5. Colors?